frameable/aviary.sh/README.md

 The hosts directory contains a directory for each host.
 In each host directory live the files:
   - `roles` - a list of roles to be fulfilled by the host
   - `modules` - a list of ad-hoc modules to be applied on the host
-  - `variables` - list of bash variable assignments local to the host take priority over role variables
+  - `variables` - list of bash variable assignments local to the host.
+These take priority over role variables

 ### Roles

 The roles directory contains a directory for each role.
 In each role directory live the files:
   - `modules` - a list of modules required to fulfill the given role
-  - `variables` - list of bash variable assignments to be supplied when assuming a role
+  - `variables` - list of bash variable assignments to be supplied when assuming a role.
+Host variables can overwrite these

 ### Modules